RadicalxChange/www/src/site/media/announcements/2022-07-07_comm-poll-results-2022.md

 4. Help organizations and communities experiment with RadicalxChange ideas in the real world.
 (40 votes)
 5. Make educational content to explain RadicalxChange ideas and philosophy to people without background in political economy / tech.
 (37 votes)

 The poll results send a clear signal for the RadicalxChange Foundation to focus on making its tools, methodologies, and resources legible and useful to chapters and other communities.

-As a matter of fact, we have already begun a project that we believe will be instrumental in achieving this goal: a RadicalxChange Wiki.
+As a matter of fact, we have already begun a project that we believe will be instrumental in achieving this goal: an RxC Wiki.
 We would like the RxC Wiki to become a central repository containing all collective knowledge about RxC concepts, tools, and methodologies.
 For example, we want the page on Quadratic Voting to contain not only detailed information on how QV works, but also what decision-making bodies have experimented with QV and what they learned from those experiments.
 We also want the Wiki to be a source of *collective* knowledge, so we are designing it to be editable by anyone on Github.
 Once we have finished writing the core content for the Wiki, we will publish it to our website and make it editable by the whole community.
 Relatedly, we are also developing digestible educational content, including a series of videos intended to explain various RadicalxChange concepts to a wider audience.

 We will continue to expand our efforts to facilitate pilots of RadicalxChange ideas in the real world.
 We have had some major successes this year, including Quadratic Voting polls in the Colorado State Legislature and the Nashville Metropolitan Council.
 Controlled, iterative, real-world experimentation with radical ideas remains core to our mission at RadicalxChange.

-We also appreciated the feedback regarding the content of our newsletter.
-We will redouble our efforts to make the newsletter an engaging and reliable source of information about ongoing projects, new publications, and other RxC news.
+We also hear the feedback regarding our newsletter loud and clear.
+We will put greater focus on making it an engaging and reliable source of information about ongoing projects, new publications, and other RxC news.

 Finally, we will continue to iterate on the RxC Voice platform itself.
 There remains much work to be done to improve the UI/UX, particularly for those who wish to run decision-making events of their own using the app.